atlassian/jec/README.md

 ```
 JEC_CONF_SOURCE_TYPE=LOCAL JEC_CONF_LOCAL_FILEPATH=$JEC_FILE_PATH ./main
 ```
 Also you can run JEC by using Docker.
-For more information, please visit [documentation]() // TODO: Add link
+For more information, please visit [documentation](https://support.atlassian.com/jira-service-management-cloud/docs/run-jira-edge-connector/)

 ## Tests